Metric response of relative entropy: A universal indicator of quantum criticality: Abstract

 \section{Abstract}

 The information-geometric origin of fidelity susceptibility and its utility as a universal probe of quantum criticality in many-body settings have been widely discussed.
 Here we explore the metric response of quantum relative entropy (QRE), by tracing out all but $n$ adjacent sites from the ground state of spin chains of finite length $N$, as a parameter of the corresponding Hamiltonian is varied.
-The diagonal component of this metric defines a susceptibility of the QRE that diverges at quantum critical points (QCPs) in the thermodynamic limit.
-We study two spin-$1/2$ models as examples, namely the integrable transverse field Ising model (TFIM) and a non-integrable Ising chain with three-spin interactions.
-We demonstrate distinct scaling behaviors for the peak of the QRE susceptibility as a function of $N$: namely a square logarithmic divergence in TFIM and a power-law divergence in the non-integrable chain.
-This susceptibility encodes uncertainty of entanglement Hamiltonian gradients and is also directly connected to other information measures such as Petz-R\'enyi entropies.
-We further show that this susceptibility diverges even at finite $N$ if the subsystem size, $n$, exceeds a certain value when the Hamiltonian is tuned to its classical limits due to the rank of the RDMs being finite; unlike the divergence associated with the QCPs which require $N \rightarrow \infty$.
+The diagonal component of this metric defines a susceptibility of the QRE that diverges at quantum critical points (QCPs) in the thermodynamic limit, even for small $n$.
+We study two spin-$1/2$ models as examples, namely, the integrable transverse field Ising model (TFIM) and a non-integrable Ising chain with three-spin interactions.
+We demonstrate distinct scaling behaviors for the peak of the QRE susceptibility as a function of $N$ using $n \leq 3$: namely, a square logarithmic divergence in TFIM and a power-law divergence in the non-integrable chain.
+We further show that this susceptibility diverges even at finite $N$ if the subsystem size, $n$, exceeds a certain value when the Hamiltonian is tuned to its classical limits due to the rank of the corresponding reduced density matrices (RDMs) being finite; unlike the divergence associated with the QCPs which require $N \rightarrow \infty$.